 - Cool on a rack and remove wax paper.

 - Beat cream cheese and slowly add powdered sugar and vanilla extract.
 Beat in butter.
 Mix until smooth.

-- Place bottom cake layer on a cake platter and frost the top with the pumpkin frosting.
+- Place the bottom cake layer on a cake platter and frost the top with the pumpkin frosting.
 Place the second layer on top and finish frosting the rest of the cake with the plain cream cheese frosting.

 - Slice and serve.

-For More Pumpkin Recipes, Check Out:
+For More Pumpkin Recipes, Check-Out: